gideontong/Amy/docs/README.md

 * `!joined` will tell you when you joined Discord
 * `!docs` will point you to how to use Amy
 * `!github` will take you to Amy's source code
+* `!accountage` calculates how old your Discord account is